 This grade finds use in machinery in the form of hydraulic parts and camshafts.

 Fractory offers metal fabrication services, such as laser cutting, sheet metal bending and CNC machining, for a wide range of low-carbon steels.
-If you don’t find the material grade you need on our platform, please contact our sales engineers since they are most likely still able to accommodate your needs.
+If you don’t find the material grade you need on our platform, please contact your account manager, since they are most likely still able to accommodate your needs.